jeremykenedy/laravel2step/README.md

     * Configurable blade extensions options.
     * Its own HTML email template.
 * Make Facade
+* Unit Tests
+* Travis-CI Integration.
-* Add in additional notications for SMS or ???.
+* Add in additional notifications for SMS or ???.
-* Add in capture Ip Address.
+* Add in capture IP Address.
-* Change to incrimential tables and logic accordingly
+* Change to incremental tables and logic accordingly
     * Create Artisan command and job to prune said entries.

 ### License